harmannkibue/harmannkibue/README.md

 ### ![](https://media.giphy.com/media/nGMnDqebzDcfm/source.gif)
 ### Hi there 👋.
-### I am Harman Kibue a Dev Ops, backend(Django/ Django Rest) and mobile(Flutter) engineer based in Nairobi kenya.
+### I am Harman Kibue.I am a backend engineer mainly interested in Golang(Gin) and python(Django/ Django Rest).I am based in Nairobi kenya.
-### I am more than willing to collaborate in a team for an open source projects or any idea that changes the world one line of code at a time.
+### I am more than willing to collaborate in a team, for open source projects or any idea that changes the world one line of code at a time.
 ## Lets link up
 ## Linkedin: www.linkedin.com/in/harmann-kibue